 Adding a sliding door bolt stops intruders from the ability to remove the sliding door off of its tracks.
 Thus it gives you peace of mind for that extra bit of security.
 This lock mounts to the bottom/top side of the sliding door and the bolt slides into a hole drilled into the track.
 Thereby, stopping the door from moving.
 These sliding door bolts also provide you with the added bonus of being a keyed lock.
 This comes in handy when you go away for a night or two or to stop young children from going outside when it’s too dark.

 Did you know that glass can be strengthened with the right type of window film?
 Security films prevent burglars from making a quick entry when trying to break it in a hurry.
 Security films are usually made from strong and thin vinyl material.
 It is best to use the professionals to do this, otherwise, you may end up with unsightly bubbles.
 Security films can come in a variety of looks.
 From the opaque, one-way mirror, tinted and more.
 So you'll still have uninterrupted views of the outside whilst keeping your privacy.

 Tip 4: Cover your sliding door

-Although it’s wonderful to let in the natural light during the day, the same can’t be said for night time.
+Although it’s wonderful to let in the natural light during the day, the same can’t be said for nighttime.
 Or even when there’s no one at home.
 By not covering the sliding door, you are allowing a clear view from outside to see in.
-Particularly if you choose to not to add privacy film to your windows.
+Particularly if you choose not to add privacy film to your windows.
 This is a simple problem to fix.
 Simply install curtains or vertical blinds that fit the width of the sliding door.
 Now, all you have to do is close them every time you leave the house and for each night.